-On July 7, the manga platform Shonen Jump+ , which distributes series such as Spy x Family and Chainsaw Man , faced an incident that affected some of its iOS users in Japan.
-They were unable to access their login and were still logged into wrong accounts.
-Then the publisher issued an apology for what happened.
+On July 7th, the manga platform Shonen Jump+ , which distributes series such as Spy x Family and Chainsaw Man , faced an incident that affected some of its iOS users in Japan.
+They were unable to access their login details and were even logged into the wrong accounts.
+The publisher then issued an apology for the incident.

 Shonen Jump+ users have their data leaked due to publisher error